 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + ++ Option B - no policy (No Part 2 local plan policy)
+Economic Structure Option A - include a policy - Option B - no policy (No Part 2 local plan policy) ++ -

-- 9.71 Option A has a positive effect on the economic structure objective but only supports the Minerals Planning Authority in decision-taking.
-This option has a potentially insignificant effect on housing; Option B has the converse negative effect on economic structure, but would not constrain housing locally. - 9.72 Through the local plan process, it has been decided to include a policy on requiring consultation with the Minerals Planning Authority on potentially sterilising development within consultation areas and safeguarding minerals areas.
+- 9.71 The policy has negative effects upon the economic structure and housing objectives as it may impact upon development viability. - 9.72 Through the local plan process, it has been decided to include a policy on requiring consultation with the Minerals Planning Authority on potentially sterilising development within consultation areas and safeguarding minerals areas.